ockendenjo/home-brew/2020/0426_belgian_golden_ale.md

 2020-05-20: Really pleased with how this has turned out.
 Peppery aroma and quite a light body.
 Very drinkable

+2020-08-24 Has probably improved a bit more with age.
+Still very drinkable

 ## Other notes

 * Auto-syphon worked really well